gauntlt/gauntlt-demo/examples/webgoat/vuln-07/README.md

  - 1 (error): if the vulnerability is present within the web application
  - 0 (success): if the vulnerability is fixed (not present within the web application)

+**Note:** This vulnerability tests only a single user: Larry.

+This vulnerability logs in as a single user: Larry.

 # Getting Started
 ## Setting up the Environment
 * This attack assumes you have a HL virtual machine.
-Startup the HL VM and launch a root terminal.
+Start up the HL VM and launch a Root terminal.
 There are multiple terminals within the VM, so make sure that you're using the Root terminal.
 * Run the install script for WebGoat and Gauntlt
 ```
 $ curl -sSL http://bit.ly/1MJ3qNp | bash